Status

 Active

-Northern Minnesota, the homeland of the Anishinaabe, is known for its lakes, loons, wild rice, and tall birch and pines–but beneath the land runs a superhighway of enormous oil pipelines transporting nearly 3 million barrels of dirty tar sands oil per day from Alberta, Canada, into the United States.
+Northern Minnesota, the traditional territory of the Anishinaabe, is known for its lakes, loons, wild rice, and tall birch and pines–but beneath the land runs a superhighway of enormous oil pipelines transporting nearly 3 million barrels of dirty tar sands oil per day from Alberta, Canada, into the United States.
 This corridor of pipelines is called the Enbridge Mainline, owned by Canadian corporation Enbridge Energy.

-Tar sands oil is a particularly dirty form of oil: extracted from beneath the boreal forests of the Athabasca region of Canada, it emits ~21% more greenhouse gases than conventional crude oil, making it one of the most climate damaging fossil fuels still in use today.
+Tar sands oil is a particularly dirty form of oil: extracted from beneath the boreal forests of the Athabasca region of Canada, it emits 20-30% more greenhouse gases than conventional crude oil, making it one of the most climate damaging fossil fuels still in use today.
 Because of how thick the oil is, it is also significantly more difficult to clean up when it spills, particularly from water-rich environments like northern Minnesota, and Enbridge has a track record of repeatedly spilling oil across Minnesota, Wisconsin, and Michigan.

 Who is using these 3 million barrels of oil per day?
 Do we need to keep these pipelines operating?
 MCEA decided to ask an expert.